Māpua, New Zealand: Former contaminated site

 In May 2012, a Department of Labour report found that some of the 30 people who worked on the cleanup suffered health issues including respiratory problems, nausea, collapsing and fatigue.

 Demographics

 Māpua

-Mapua is described by Statistics New Zealand as a rural settlement.
+Mapua is described by Statistics New Zealand as a small urban area.
 It covers 2.71 km2 and had an estimated population of as of with a population density of people per km^{2}.
-Before the 2023 census, it was part of the larger Ruby Bay-Māpua statistical area.